stackbone.rag

 console.log(`Ingested ${result.data.chunks} chunks for ${result.data.id}.`);

+When you pass string chunks without a model, the SDK embeds them with your configured default.
 Re-ingesting with the same id replaces all chunks for that document atomically — useful for periodic re-crawls.

 You can pass onProgress to observe per-chunk progress without paying for the SQL job writer:

-await client.rag.ingest({
+await stackbone.rag.ingest({

 id: 'post-123',